All About Postmasters and Mail Superintendents

 In the United States, there were 14,200 jobs for Postmaster or Mail Superintendent in 2016.
 There is little to no growth in job opportunities for Postmaster or Mail Superintendent.
-Due to new job openings and attrition, there will be an average of 600 job openings in this field.
+Due to new job openings and attrition, there will be an average of 600 job openings in this field each year.

 The states with the most job growth for Postmaster or Mail Superintendent are Colorado, Delaware, and Maryland.
 Watch out if you plan on working in Pennsylvania, Oklahoma, or Florida.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for Postmasters and Mail Superintendents is somewhere between $64,220 and $93,630.

 Postmasters and Mail Superintendents who work in Florida, Tennessee, or Delaware, make the highest salaries.

 |State||Annual Mean Salary|

 What Tools & Technology do Postmasters and Mail Superintendents Use?